 Undergraduate petitions are available from academic counselors or the Registrar's Office; graduate students may obtain further information and petitions from the Graduate Division.
 All students are encouraged to consult with the Office of Financial Aid and Scholarships regarding minimum unit requirements.

 Fee Reduction for Staff and Academic Employees

-Students who are career employees at UCI or the University of California, Irvine Medical Center are eligible for a two-thirds reduction of both the University Registration Fee and the University Educational Fee.
+Students who are career employees at UCI or the University of California, Irvine Medical Center are eligible for a two-thirds reduction of the University Registration Fee, the University Educational Fee, and campus-based fees.
 This applies for up to nine units or three regular session University courses per quarter, whichever is greater.
-Additional information and the Employee Application for Reduced Fees is available from the Human Resources Web site at http://www.hr.uci.edu/sd/redfee.html.
+For staff employees, additional information and the Employee Application for Reduced Fees is available from Human Resources.
+Academic employees should contact the Office of Academic Personnel.

 Exemptions from the Nonresident Tuition Fee

 See the California Residence and the Nonresident Tuition Fee section below for information about exemptions from the Nonresident Tuition Fee.

 A student who is a child, spouse, or registered domestic partner of a resident law enforcement officer or fire fighter killed in active duty shall be exempted from nonresident tuition and fees in accordance with Section 68120 of the Education Code of the State of California.